prabhu150-zz/TheBookWorm/README.md

 amz@gm.com

 Issues:

-Sometimes Picassos acts up especially when loading multiple products for the first time or when a user has registered for the very first time.
+Sometimes Picasso acts up especially when loading multiple products for the first time or when a user has registered for the very first time.
 Usually logging out and logging back in loads the images back.
 I have kept placeholder images to prevent any UI deformations.